docknetwork/api-docs/source/index.html.md

 ```

 Return a list of all DIDs that your user account controls as fully resolved DID documents.
-Pagination is not yet supported.

 > 200 Response